jason2468087/Food-E-commerce-Site/README.md

 - Redux

 ## Gallery
-A Searching Page for listing search result coresponding to user's query.
+A Searching Page for listing search result corresponding to user's query.

 ![alt text](https://github.com/jason2468087/Food-E-commerce-Site/blob/main/README%20asset/Search%20Page.png?raw=true)

-Users can checkout the nutrition of food from search result.
-All necessary data is included.
-User can also add the food into the cart on this page.
+Users can check out the nutrition of food.
+This page includes all the necessary data.
+User can also add the food to the cart on this page.

 ![alt text](https://github.com/jason2468087/Food-E-commerce-Site/blob/main/README%20asset/Detail%20Page%201.png?raw=true)

 ![alt text](https://github.com/jason2468087/Food-E-commerce-Site/blob/main/README%20asset/Detail%20Page%202.png?raw=true)

 Finalise the order on this page.
-All food in the cart are listed.
+All foods in the cart are listed.
 A delete button is provided on the side for removing unwanted food from the cart.

 ![alt text](https://github.com/jason2468087/Food-E-commerce-Site/blob/main/README%20asset/Purchase%20Page.png?raw=true)